-Fig~\ref{parameters}(d) and Fig~\ref{parameters}(e) show a similar trend.
-The seen accuracy depicts an increasing pattern, while the unseen accuracy starts to decreases after a certain point.
+Figs~\ref{parameters}(d) and \ref{parameters}(e) show a similar trend.
+The seen accuracy depicts an increasing pattern, while the unseen accuracy decreases after a certain point.
 We demonstrate that up to a certain value, $\lambda_{cls}$ and $\lambda_{cen}$ serve their purpose of supporting the domain discrimination by preserving distinctive seen domain information in the network.
 Therefore, we set the value of $\lambda_{cls}$ and $\lambda_{cen}$ to $0.2$ and $0.1$, respectively for the optimal $H$ accuracy.

-\textbf{Analyzing Number of Generated Features} For analyzing the effect of the number of generated features per class during testing, we plot the graphs in Fig~\ref{gzslsamples}.
-The graphs show the performance comparison of CUB and SUN datasets with respect to a various number of generated features per class.
-In general, we demonstrate that with the increasing number of features per class, the harmonic mean $H$ of both datasets increases.

-For the softmax version, in the CUB dataset, $S$ and $U$ significantly increase till $400$, and after that, the increment is marginal (Fig~\ref{gzslsamples}(a)).
-For the SUN dataset, $S$ decreases after $400$; however, $U$ increases with the increasing number of features per class (Fig~\ref{gzslsamples}(b)).
-Notice that after $400$, the value of harmonic mean plateaus as both $S$ and $U$ shows no significant change.

-To demonstrate the trend of GZSL performance of 1-NN variant of BMCoGAN on a different number of generated features per class, we plot the graph shown in Figs~\ref{gzslsamples}(c) and \ref{gzslsamples}(d).
-The CUB dataset shows consistently increasing performance wrt an increasing number of synthesized features per class.
-On the other hand, the SUN dataset shows plateaued $H$ accuracy with slightly increasing $S$ and decreasing $U$ accuracies.
-Overall, we observe that synthesizing $400$ to $600$ features per class is suitable for BMCoGAN, depending on the dataset.

-\textbf{Ablative Analysis.}To justify the role of different components and optimization in BMCoGAN separately, we present the ablative analysis in Table~\ref{t3}.
-We perform the ablative analysis by deducting vital components from BMCoGAN and introducing alternative components in BMCoGAN and justify their impact on the performances.
+\textbf{Ablative Analysis.} To justify the role of different components and optimization in BMCoGAN separately, we present the ablative analysis in Table~\ref{t3}.
+We perform the ablative analysis by deducting vital components from BMCoGAN and introducing alternative components in BMCoGAN, and justify their impact on the performances.

 The variant BMCoGAN w/o $\mathcal{L}_{G2}$ represents optimizing the BMCoGAN without the WGAN loss or supervision for the seen visual features.
-We observe that both seen and unseen accuracies significantly decrease, which means the supervision from real visual features are crucial for learning to generate visual features.
-Compared to unseen accuracy, the seen accuracy drastically decreases.
+We observe that both seen and unseen accuracies significantly decrease, which means the supervision from real visual features is crucial for learning to generate visual features.
+Compared with unseen accuracy, the seen accuracy drastically decreases.
 This indicates the network loses the capacity to learn the true underlying distribution of the seen domain without supervision.

 BMCoGAN w/o $\mathcal{L}_{d}$ denotes the variant without the optimization for retaining domain discriminative information in the synthesized features.
 The performance of this variant shows that without $\mathcal{L}_{d}$ optimization, the learned visual distribution is dominated by the seen classes.
 This creates towards seen classes.
 This justifies the importance of $\mathcal{L}_{d}$ in the network.